This post includes affiliate links.

 If you would like to earn FREE listings on Etsy, then click HERE, otherwise you will have to pay $0.20 per listing.

-Once you created your own Etsy store and Ravelry store, as well as have your social media pages all lined up, it is time to create your own patterns.
+Once you have created your own Etsy store and Ravelry store, as well as have your social media pages all lined up, it is time to create your own patterns.

 Click HERE to get the pdf for this template from my Etsy store!